Resources for

 Organizations Supporting Caregivers:

-• Alzheimer’s Association Support Groups: LINK
+• Alzheimer’s Association Support Groups: Website

-• Caring.com Support Groups: - LINK
+• Caring.com Support Groups: - Website

-• Caregiver Action Network: Works to improve the quality of life for family caregivers.Help Desk - Phone: (855) 227-3640 - Office Phone: (202) 454-3970 - LINK
+• Caregiver Action Network: Works to improve the quality of life for family caregivers. - Help Desk - Phone: (855) 227-3640 - Office Phone: (202) 454-3970 - Website

-• Seniors Helping Seniors Support Group: Family Support Group – Online via Zoom - Seniors Helping Seniors: Greater Boston & Metrowest (shsboston.com) 617-877-3163 One Tuesday a month, 7 – 8:30 Pm : Virtual - LINK
+• Seniors Helping Seniors Support Group: Family Support Group – Online via Zoom - Seniors Helping Seniors: Greater Boston & Metrowest (shsboston.com) 617-877-3163 One Tuesday a month, 7 – 8:30 Pm : Virtual - Website

 • AFTD-Affiliated Caregiver Support Group - Join members of the MGH FTD Unit Caregiver Support Team and AFTD-Affiliated Support Group Leaders for online caregiver support groups every Tuesday.
 Support groups are for family members caring for a loved one with FTD, Alzheimer’s Disease or a related condition to learn about resources, ask questions and receive peer support for the journey of caregiving.
 Email ftd.boston@gmail.com to learn more, register and receive Zoom links for attendance.

-• Daughterhood Very few people plan for the all-encompassing role of family caregiver.
+• Daughterhood - Very few people plan for the all-encompassing role of family caregiver.
 When it hits, the impact affects everyone.
 Daughterhood strives to help family caregivers feel supported and not alone.
 With almost a decade of personal interactions with family caregivers, we understand every step of caregiving and all of the emotions that come with it.
 Daughterhood sees firsthand the struggles of finding affordable and reliable resources and offers free, virtual, and easily accessible “circles” where caregivers can take a ‘deep dive’ into specific areas, including dementia, care transitions, navigating resources and aspects of care to share and learn from each other in a more flexible format about all aspects of caregiving.
+Website

 ©Copyright 2025.
 All rights reserved.